donders-research-data-management/rdm-wiki/rdm-wiki/en/protocols/dirdmNutshell.md

-# DI RDM in a Nutshell
+# DI-RDM in a Nutshell

 DI = Donders Institute for Brain, Cognition and Behaviour